carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 - "What are some privacy or other ethical issues that you need to keep in mind when harvesting tweets with twarc?"
 - "How much personal information can we actually gather about a user given our twarc scrape?"
-- "What are some inappropriate use cases for twarc?" key points:
+- "What are some inappropriate use cases for twarc?"

-- "Discuss the privacy of ethical concerns surrounding tweet harvesting.
-(FIXME)"
+key points:
-keypoints:
+- "Discuss the privacy of ethical concerns surrounding tweet harvesting."
 - "'Distance Reading' is analyzing big full-text data without a human consuming the words"
 - "Robot detection, archives, and deleted accounts"
 ---